Leadership & Theology

 • demonstrate a capacity to articulate, defend, and critically evaluate an original spirituality of leadership related to their own leadership context

-• demonstrate an understanding of the ways in which leaders understand and address the human context in which leadership is exercised
+• demonstrate an understanding of the ways in which leaders understand and address the human context in which leadership is exercised, and

 Assumed Knowledge